 - Infections – including cellulitis, bacteremia, osteomyelitis, UTI, pneumonia, MRSA, and other bacterial, fungal, or viral infections

-Infusion Therapy for Severe Morning Sickness
+IV Therapy for Severe Morning Sickness During Pregnancy

 Morning sickness is a common pregnancy symptom in the first trimester — beginning around the sixth week but disappearing by week 16 or 18.
 This is typically normal.
 But, morning sickness is considered severe when it persistently occurs several times throughout the day and causes the mother to lose weight or become dehydrated.
 Left untreated, it can interfere with the growth of the baby and the health of the mother.